-SPIC Zhoukou Gas power station is a 900 MW other power station in Henan Sheng, China.
-It is operated by SPIC Zhengzhou Gas Power Generation Co Ltd. Based on its capacity (estimated), it can supply roughly 675,771 homes (estimated).
-It ranks #666 of 5,959 China power plants by installed capacity.
-Its measured emissions of 901,530 t CO₂/yr (Climate TRACE) are equivalent to about 210,147 cars driven for a year.
-In context, the national grid averages 525 gCO₂/kWh (41.7% low-carbon) (2025).
+SPIC Zhoukou Gas power station is a 900 MW gas power station in Henan Sheng, China.
+It is operated by SPIC Zhengzhou Gas Power Generation Co Ltd. Based on its capacity (estimated), it can supply roughly 1.0 million homes (estimated).
+It ranks #1062 of 6,685 China power plants by installed capacity.
+Commissioned in 2018, it is around 8 years old — recently built.
+Its modelled annual emissions are 901,530 t CO₂/yr (Climate TRACE), equivalent to about 210k cars driven for a year.
+In context, gas supplies about 3.2% of China's electricity; the national grid averages 525 gCO₂/kWh (41.7% low-carbon) (2025).

 Plant data: WRI Global Power Plant Database (CC BY 4.0), id CT-3085.